AlmaLiezenga/fruitpunch_coral_classification/README.md

-# fruitpunch_coral_classification
+# Bootcamp Fruitpunch AI 2022: To Challenge Coral Classification.
 This is the code for the toy challenge Coral Classification for the Fruitpunch AI bootcamp 2022.

 This project uses [DVC](dvc.org) for data versioning.
 The data itself are stored on a Google Drive remote.